A week-long celebration through conferences, music, theater, film and food

 The study of these traditions in an academic environment aims to provide a safe, neutral and critically conscious space for learning, and inquiry distanced from ideological, political or cultic identities.
 Our program provides frameworks for comprehensive understanding and informed engagement while also offering historical and cultural context and depth absent in popular or sectarian approaches.

+To further academic development in Asian contemplative studies, our department also offers scholarships specific for this program.
 Our program is structured using eight themes that interweave a multifaceted interdisciplinary approach to Asian studies.
 Coursework and student research incorporate a thorough exploration of the following subject areas: Contemplative Science, Contemplative Arts, Contemplative Wisdom, Contemplative Psychology, Contemplative Psychospiritual Practice, Contemplative Applications, Modern Asian Studies, and Transcultural Studies.